-GENEVA — Delegates to a 183-nation treaty for protecting endangered plants and animals ended a major summit on Wednesday after revising international trade rules for dozens of species ranging from African giraffes and elephants to mako sharks and Tokay geckos.
+GENEVA (AN) — Delegates to a 183-nation treaty for protecting endangered plants and animals ended a major summit on Wednesday after revising international trade rules for dozens of species ranging from African giraffes and elephants to mako sharks and Tokay geckos.

 At the 12-day summit held just once every three years, the Convention on International Trade in Endangered Species of Wild Fauna and Flora, known as CITES, considered proposals to change the level of protections required for species of wild animals and plants that are traded internationally.

 CITES, run by a secretariat in Geneva, sets the rules for international trade in wild fauna and flora.
 It is a tool to ensure sustainability and to respond to losses in biodiversity by preventing and reversing declines in wildlife populations.

 “Humanity needs to respond to the growing extinction crisis by transforming the way we manage the world’s wild animals and plants.
 Business as usual is no longer an option,” said CITES Secretary-General Ivonne Higuero.

 The CITES summit revised the trade rules for commercially valuable wildlife species, including trees and fish and exotic pets, that are threatened by unsustainable trade linked to overharvesting, overfishing or overhunting.

 It tightened trade in 18 more shark species and considered ways of more stringently protecting eels, sea cucumbers, queen conch, marine turtles, precious corals, sturgeons and seahorses.
 Governments also agreed to examine trade in live ornamental marine fish.

 A global meeting of networks against illegal wildlife trafficking was held on the sidelines.
 Among those taking part in the summit were officials from the CITES secretariat, Interpol, U.N.
 Office on Drugs and Crime, World Bank and World Customs Organization, under the auspices of the International Consortium on Combating Wildlife Crime.